codota/tabnine-intellij/README.md

 **[Tabnine Pro](#tabnine-pro---whole-line-full-function-and-natural-language-to-code-completions)**<br />
 **[Tabnine Enterprise](#tabnine-enterprise)**<br />
 **[FAQ](#faq)**<br />
+#### For self-hosted enterprise customers only

+Other Tabnine AI users, **including Tabnine Enterprise SaaS**, should use the [Tabnine plugin from JetBrains marketplace](https://plugins.jetbrains.com/plugin/12798).
 #### What’s Tabnine

 Tabnine is an AI code assistant that makes you a better developer.
 Tabnine will increase your development velocity with real-time code completions in all the most popular coding languages and IDEs.